-The Subordinate Voting Shares represent approximately 34 % of all voting rights attached to the outstanding voting securities of the Corporation.
+The Subordinate Voting Shares represent 29.21% of all voting rights attached to the outstanding voting securities of the Corporation.

 The holders of Shares have the right to vote at any shareholder meeting.
-Only shareholders registered in the Corporation's ledger at the close of business on December 23, 2020 have the right to receive the Notice.
+Only shareholders registered in the Corporation's ledger at the close of business on December 20, 2019 have the right to receive the Notice.
 They also have the right to vote at the Meeting and any adjournment thereof, if they are present or represented by proxyholder.

-To the knowledge of the Corporation's directors or executive officers, as of the date of the Circular, no person beneficially owns, or controls or directs, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to any class of voting securities of the Corporation other than:
+To the knowledge of the Corporation's directors or executive officers, as of the date of the Circular, the only people, directly or indirectly, that beneficially owned, or controlled or directed, voting securities carrying 10% or more of the voting rights attached to any class of outstanding securities of the Corporation was the following: